 Dot Your I’s and Cross Your T’s

 Be detail-oriented.
 If you are not good at details, then enlist a family member, friend or an assistant to help you with the application process.
-Read the instructions, do a thorough review of all paperwork, and check against the mortgage checklist.
+Read the instructions.
+Do a thorough review of all paperwork, and check it against the mortgage checklist.
 Take your time and do not rush through the details.
 It’s very important to sloooooooow down to avoid mortgage process mistakes.

 After all required information from the checklist is submitted, the loan officer or underwriter will review it.
 It is highly likely that they will ask for additional supporting documents.
-When your loan officer asks you for the paperwork try to get it to them as soon as possible.
+When your loan officer asks you for the paperwork, get it to them as soon as possible.
 The loan officer will then forward it to the underwriter and they will need additional time to review.

 Many clients can find this process very frustrating because the turnaround times are out of their control.
 The underwriter must review and make sure they have all supporting evidence that you are able to afford the home loan.
 Despite how irritating this process the underwriter’s job is a lot like a checks and balances system for the mortgage industry.

 Another way this process can be delayed is because of your loan officer.
-Now if you waited to get your documents to the loan officer, unfortunately there is no time machine to make up for lost time.
+If you waited and waited to get your documents to the loan officer, unfortunately there is no time machine to make up for lost time.
 Yet there are some loan officers who may not be quick to respond or confirm with you.
-That is why it is very important to not only find the best loan officer to work with; it is also equally beneficial to follow-up with your loan officer to see if those documents were sent to the proper place.
+It is very important to find the best loan officer to work with.
+It is also equally beneficial to follow-up with your loan officer to see if those documents were sent to the proper place.
 Then you can say you did everything to ensure your mortgage paperwork is properly handled.

 Underwriting With a Lender versus a Broker

 When it comes to the underwriting part of a loan process having a mortgage broker may delay you.
 With a bank, mortgage banker or direct lender there is only one degree of separation from the underwriter.
-With a broker there is two degrees.
+With a broker there is two degrees of separation.
 A broker gets their loans from wholesale lenders who have files submitted for underwriting each day from various mortgage brokers they work with.
-The broker has no direct contact with the underwriter and therefore cannot usually expedite a file as easily as a mortgage lender who has submitted a file to their own underwriter who they have a direct line to, as well as a relationship with.
+The broker has no direct contact with the underwriter and therefore cannot usually expedite a file as easily as a mortgage lender.
+A mortgage lender submits a file to their own underwriter who they have a direct line to, as well as a relationship with.